deitch/kubernetes-addonmanager/README.md

 It is **expected** that this runs on a master, with `hostNetwork: true`, so it can use kubernetes at the insecure port of `http://localhost:8080`.

+## Addon Versions
+When selecting what to apply from `git`, it can be configured to use any one of the following:

+* Branch: use the latest commit from the given branch
+* Commit: use a specific commit
+* Tag: use a specific tag
+* Latest tag: use the most recent tag

+The purposes of each is different.

+* Commit and Tag: These provide the ability to stick with a very particular commit or tag until such time as you configure it differently.
+* Branch: Use the branch `master` if you always want the latest mainline `master` version to be applied.
+This usually is done in pre-production environments, but also can be in production environments.
+Conversely, by applying a specific non-`master` branch, you can apply non-`master` branches and test out changes before merging into `master`.
+* Latest tag: Use the most recent tag.
+This often is used in production environments, where applying a tag makes it deploy to production.

+Set the version mode using the configuration variable `VERSION_MODE`.

+## Configuration
 The following are configuration options:

 * `REPO`: full URL (https only) to the git repo. **Required**